Fort Lee Prenuptial Agreements Lawyer

 A prenuptial agreement, in order to be valid, requires a full and fair disclosure of the earnings, property, and financial obligations of each party.
 If the parties do not submit a voluntary waiver in writing to disclose their financial obligations, their prenup may not be enforceable by the court.

 A couple cannot sign this type of agreement under coercion or duress, it must of their own free will.
 Additionally, the agreement must be in writing and notarized, include full disclosure at the time of execution, be fair and just for both parties, and be executed before the marriage.

 The parties must also either each be represented by independent lawyers or willingly waive their right to an independent lawyer in writing.

-Can a Prenuptial Agreement be Contested?
+Can a Prenuptial Agreement Be Contested?

-A prenuptial agreement can be contested.
+As a Fort Lee divorce attorney can further explain, a prenuptial agreement can be contested.
 Once it has been challenged, the court will consider different factors to determine enforceability, such as whether the agreement was entered into voluntarily, whether the agreement is unconscionable (meaning, extremely unfair to one party), whether both spouses exchanged complete disclosure of their assets and debt, and whether they each had their own lawyer.
 If these standards were not met, the prenup could be found to be invalid, and its terms will not hold up in court.

 Contact a Fort Lee Prenuptial Agreements Attorney to Plan Your Future